Home » Symptoms » Cat Symptoms A-Z » Running away from the Food Bowl

 Running away from the Food Bowl in cats

-Running away from the food bowl in cats describes the behavior where the cat suddenly stops eating and moves away from the feeding place.
+Running away from the food bowl in cats describes the behavior where a cat suddenly stops eating and moves away from the feeding area.
 This behavior can indicate a variety of potential health or behavioral problems and should not be ignored.

 Can Occur with the Following Diseases: